Family law

 Rule 43 divorce South Africa, divorces

 When a divorce is taking a long time to finalise or when one of the spouses is a homemaker with no income, the law provides a mechanism that can be used to assist spouses during a divorce to provide for the interim period until the divorce is finalised.
-Rule 43 of the High Court and rule 58 of the magistrate’s court provide an interim measure to help an applicant quickly and with minimal legal costs.
+Rule 43 of the High Court and rule 58 of the Magistrate’s court provide an interim measure to help an applicant quickly and with minimal legal costs.
 In the law, this is called interim relief.
-Rule 43/58 can be used for one or more of the following:
+Rule 43 and 58 can be used for one or more of the following:

 • interim care or contact with the child;